What we do

 What happens to my funding if I decide to withdraw, interrupt or change my course?

 Any students considering withdrawal, interruption or course transfer are advised to make an appointment with Academic Advice and Student Funding Advice in Student Support to discuss the financial and academic implications.
-For more information including contact details of the services please visit the Student Support section of the Student Handbook or visit the Information Hub for quick queries.
+Please contact firstname.lastname@example.org to book an appointment or for further information.

 Where can I get help with budgeting?